Florida Unemployment Escalation w/Rep. Eskamani (Updated August 28, 2023)

 Claimants who have received federal Reemployment Assistance benefits may be eligible to receive an overpayment waiver for federal overpayments established on their claims.
 Previously, DEO announced the availability of an overpayment waiver for the PUA and PEUC programs in the CONNECT system on April 21, 2021.
 The overpayment waiver request form for MEUC, FPUC, and LWA programs will soon be available to claimants in their CONNECT account.

 DEO encourages claimants to check their Reemployment Assistance account frequently and take actions on their claim when prompted.
 In some instances, a claimant may be required to complete additional forms or, at the claimant’s option, file an appeal to ineligible notices to reverse overpayments created on their account.

 To assist claimants in navigating overpayments on their accounts, DEO has made the following resources available:

 - FloridaJobs.org/Overpayments — with easy-to-understand information and resources on overpayments

 - Reemployment Assistance Overpayments Guide for applying for an overpayment waiver

 - Informational Flyers with helpful information on overpayments and overpayment waivers

 - FloridaJobs.org/RAHelpCenter — Reemployment Assistance Help Center self-service paths for notice of disqualification, overpayment, and appeals assistance

-END OF PUA AND PEUC: Both the PUA and PEUC programs have come to an end.
+END OF PUA AND PEUC: PUA and PEUC were both federal programs that ended.
 If you are missing benefits, we encourage you to visit DEO’s Help Center and take the following steps: